 1:38PM EST Two of the witnesses—Peter Artale and Lt.
 Col. Thomas Hoskins—whose stipulated testimony was entered into the record in Bradley Manning’s trial today were, at one time, Booz Allen contractors.

-1:36PM EST Stipulated testimony on Iraq, Afghanistan reports were read into the record by the government as an attempt to establish that “national defense info” was released.
+1:36PM EST Stipulated testimony on Iraq, Afghanistan reports read into record by govt attempt to establish “national defense info” released

 Matthew Housburgh, a special intelligence system administrator for the Marine Corps, testified about attending a Chaos Computer Club conference in December 2009 and how he drafted a report after about the conference afterward.
 He attended to do research on potential security threats, and it also seemed he thought the military might benefit from hearing how hackers engage in information or operational security).
 He said it was an opportunity to attend a conference that might “show some security vulnerabilities we could apply to our command.”